Eris Amplified Luna (AMPLUNA) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Eris Amplified Luna Historical Price

-According to the latest data gathered on Eris Amplified Luna live price page, the current price of Eris Amplified Luna is 0.171842USD.
+According to the latest data gathered on Eris Amplified Luna live price page, the current price of Eris Amplified Luna is 0.163092USD.
 The circulating supply of Eris Amplified Luna(AMPLUNA) is

 In the past 24 hours, Eris Amplified Luna has shown a price movement of